adjust/ios_sdk/README.md

 When you set a currency token, adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
 Read more about [currency conversion here.][currency-conversion]

-You can read more about revenue and event tracking in the [event tracking guide.][event-tracking]
+You can read more about revenue and event tracking in the [event tracking guide][event-tracking/#reference-tracking-purchases-and-revenues].

 #### <a id="deduplication"></a> Revenue deduplication